snowlt23/Flori/README.md

 - Easy cross compilation.
 - Blazing fast and easy memory management by **Explicit Region**. (no GC)
 - Flexible meta syntax, It's **F Expression**.
-- Metaprogramming support. (user defined macro/syntax)
+- Code-generation as a abstraction tool.
 - Interactive development with REPL and Editor.

 # Inspired languages